Key takeaways

 Depending on one’s goals and time horizon, today’s investor might consider:

-Regardless of how events play out, a sound strategy is to focus on a properly diversified portfolio that is attuned to your specific comfort level with investment risk.
+Regardless of how events play out during the 2024 election cycle, a sound investment strategy is to focus on a properly diversified portfolio that is attuned to your goals, time horizon and risk appetite.

-Have questions about the economy, the markets and your finances?
+Have questions about the economy, capital markets or your finances?
 Your U.S. Bank Wealth Management team is here to help.

 Related articles